axopy/axopy/doc/source/installation.rst

 Installation
 ============

-Here are the main ways to get started with axopy.
+Here are the main ways to get started with AxoPy.
 Once the project is more mature, it should be much easier through installing directly with pip and/or conda.